aws-solutions-library-samples/guidance-for-open-source-3d-reconstruction-toolbox-for-gaussian-splats-on-aws/USE_CASE_SETTINGS.md

 - Ensure there is good lighting
 - Spherical camera recommendations
     - Ensure you are either behind or under the camera with a selfie stick, or use a drone
-    - Use interval recording instead of video to alleviate blur
+    - Use interval recording instead of video to increase quality
+    - Use stabilization (FlowState) to reduce motion blur in video
     - Optional: Bump up the "Exposure Compensation (EV)" by one level (+0.3) to brighten the scene
     - Export Settings
         - Interval